モロッコ

 • Breakfast

-• Private transfer You will be picked up at the hotel and travel to Fes.
+• Private car transfer You will be picked up at the hotel and travel to Fes.

-• Volubilis ruins Visit the Volubilis ruins.
+• Volubilis Ruins Visit the Volubilis ruins.

 • Attachment Image from Itinerary Row: 55747 Image from PlaceId: ChIJ9SpZan1ooA0RYj4vMXsxv4k Image from PlaceId: ChIJ9SpZan1ooA0RYj4vMXsxv4k